Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Writing of the thesis/Part 2 - Core of the Dissertation/Middleware Architecture/Concurrency and Scalability Design.md

+# Structure

+1. Programming Model
+2. Threading Model
+3. Efficiency Considerations
+4. ....

+**Decide where to put the following sections/discussions?**
+- How to handle I/O?
+## Writing Guidelines
 - **Concurrency Model**: Describe how concurrent operations are handled.
 Include details on threading, asynchronous processing, or task partitioning that enables the system to manage high message volumes.
 - **Load Balancing**: If the middleware supports multiple nodes, explain how load balancing is achieved across them.
 - **Scalability Features**: Discuss any architectural considerations for scaling horizontally (e.g., adding more nodes) or vertically (e.g., handling increased message size or complexity).